-Delicately insert your fingers between the skin and the meat, trying to separate them as you go while keeping the skin intact, especially if your recipe calls for roasting the chicken.
+- Delicately insert your fingers between the skin and the meat, trying to separate them as you go while keeping the skin intact, especially if your recipe calls for roasting the chickens.

-Slide your fingers in the cavity and pull out fatty bits, stringy bits and anything sticking to the skeleton except the white meat.
+- Slide your fingers in the cavity and pull out fatty bits, stringy bits and anything sticking to the skeleton except the white meat.
+Rinse the chickens well.

-Put the chickens in a deep bucket or container and top them with cold fresh water.
-Add the vinegar, the salt and the lemon juice from the rest of the lemon.
-Add the wedges to the water as well.
-Set aside for at least 30 min, covered.
+- Put the chickens in a deep bucket or container and top them with cold fresh water.
+Add the vinegar, the salt and the lemon juice from the remaining lemon.
+Add the squeezed lemon wedges to the water as well.
+Set aside for at least 30 minutes, covered.

-If you plan to keep the skin on, make sure you pull out any bits of feather or plumes.
-If you have gas hob, hover the chicken above a gas flame as this will burn those unwanted bits.
+- If you plan to keep the skin on, make sure you pull out any bits of feather or plumes.
+If you have a gas hob, hover the chicken above a flame as this will burn those unwanted bits.
 Wash the bird once done.

-Wash the chicken thoroughly and place in a colander to drain.
+- Wash the chickens thoroughly and place in a colander to drain.
 Pat dry and transfer to plastic bags.

 - It is essential to thoroughly clean any surface that came into contact with the chicken.